The Calgary Ostomy Society

 “Pat has dedicated a large portion of her life to Ostomy Canada Society (formerly UOAC).
 She has been President and past President of UOAC, served as President and past President of the North and Central America and Caribbean Ostomy Association, is a Director on the FOW(C) BOD, has been President of the Calgary Ostomy Society for many years, and has volunteered for Crohn’s and Colitis Canada in Calgary.
 Pat has also volunteered as Ostomy Canada Youth Camp Administrator for 27 years.”

 Newsletter Editor, Webmaster, Gutsy Gang Coordinator

 “Tiffany was diagnosed with Ulcerative Colitis in 1991, and had her first ostomy at age 11.
-She has had reversals such as a Straight Pull Through, J-Pouch & Koch Pouch, and since 2011 has a permanent ileostomy, as well as Multiple Sclerosis.
+She has had reversals including a Pediatric Ileoanal Pull Through, J-Pouch & Koch Pouch, and since 2011 has a permanent ileostomy, as well as Multiple Sclerosis.
 She has been volunteering with COS since 2015, as newsletter editor, webmaster and coordinates the Gutsy Gang Social Club, (a social group for young adults with bowel & bladder diversion surgeries).”

 Volunteer Visiting Coordinator

 “Charlene has been volunteering with COS since 2013.
 She has had a jujenostomy for 8 years & prior to that had an ileostomy.
 She is married & retired.”